-The pivotal Phase III study with pimavanserin for PDP, the results of which were announced in November 2012, was our first successful pivotal Phase III trial and there is no guarantee that future studies with pimavanserin will be successful.
+The pivotal Phase III study with NUPLAZID for PDP, the results of which were announced in November 2012, was our first successful pivotal Phase III trial and there is no guarantee that future studies with pimavanserin will be successful.

 The historical rate of failures for product candidates in clinical development is extremely high.
-In November 2012, we announced results from our successful pivotal -020 Phase III trial with pimavanserin for the treatment of PDP.
+In November 2012, we announced results from our successful pivotal -020 Phase III trial with NUPLAZID for the treatment of PDP.
 Following our April 2013 meeting with the FDA, we have been conducting customary supportive studies, such as drug-drug interaction studies and CMC development, which are needed prior to filing an NDA.
-Even though we successfully completed the -020 study, those results are not predictive of results of the supportive studies and CMC development needed before an NDA may be submitted to the FDA.
+Even though we successfully completed the -020 study, those results are not predictive of results of the supportive studies and CMC development needed for FDA review of an NDA submission or of any post-approval studies that we may undertake.
 We believe that pimavanserin also may have utility in indications other than PDP, such as Alzheimer's disease psychosis, or ADP, and schizophrenia.
-However, prior to the first efficacy study that we commenced in late 2013, we have never tested pimavanserin in clinical studies for ADP and we have only conducted a Phase II trial for pimavanserin as a co-therapy treatment in schizophrenia.
+However, prior to the first efficacy study that we commenced in late 2013, we had never tested pimavanserin in clinical studies for ADP and we have only conducted a Phase II trial for pimavanserin as a co-therapy treatment in schizophrenia.
 There is no guarantee that we will have the same level of success with pimavanserin in other indications that we had with the -020 study or that we will be successful at all in future studies for additional indications.

-If we do not successfully complete development of pimavanserin, we will be unable to market and sell products derived from it and to generate related product revenues.
-Of the large number of drugs in development, only a small percentage result in the submission of an NDA to the FDA and even fewer are approved for commercialization.
+If we do not successfully complete development of NUPLAZID, we will be unable to market and sell products derived from it and to generate related product revenues.
+Of the large number of drugs in development, only a small percentage result in the submission of an NDA to the FDA and even fewer are approved for marketing.